devkarx/rocket-chat-resume-bot-poc/README.md

 A Retrieval-Augmented Generation (RAG) prototype designed to analyze resumes against job descriptions within Rocket.Chat.
 This project implements a microservices architecture to handle file processing, vector embeddings, and chat interactions.

 ## ⚠️ Project Status: Archived
 **Reason:** This project served as a Proof of Concept (POC) to test external AI integrations.
-It is now archived to focus on a **Native Air-Gapped Search App** for the Rocket.Chat GSoC program, ensuring strict data privacy without external dependencies.
+It is now archived to focus on a **Native Air-Gapped Search App** for the Rocket.Chat ecosystem, ensuring strict data privacy without external dependencies.

 ## 📂 Architecture Overview
 This repository is organized into four distinct services: